Count My Vote, Keep My Vote

 It is time to wipe all the effects of SB 54 off Utah’s electoral law and start over.
 As one who’s now taken part in two elections since that was enacted, it is obvious that the whole thing was poorly thought through, poorly written and remains confused and erratically enforced.

 Political parties are private associations of individuals, who choose to work together in an attempt to accomplish goals.
 They are not a branch of government which operates at the whim of legislators.
 As such, how a party chooses it candidates is entirely an internal matter for that party.
-By caucus/convention, by convention only, by a primary, or by pulling a name out of a hat – it is up to the party to decide its own process.
+By caucus/convention, by convention only, by a primary, by throwing darts or by pulling a name out of a hat – it is up to the party to decide its own process.
 And, that party should be responsible for paying for that process, including the cost of running primaries.
 (More about that later.)

-It’s a great system – no more elected officeholders who did not receive a majority alone is a great benefit.
+It’s a great system – just having no more elected officeholders who did not receive a majority alone is a great benefit.
 Adapting it for conventions would eliminate costly primaries.
 We have the technology to do it right now, and save Utah taxpayers millions of dollars – and also stop taking the taxes of those who are not a member of a party that runs primaries and spending them for the benefit of a private organization.
 That’s just simply wrong to do.

 The initiative process for Utah citizens is too restrictive.